prof-rossetti/intro-to-python/exercises/codebase-cleanup/README.md

 Developer Maintenance Steps:

   1. Refactor duplicate code related to the price-formatting logic (across all files in the repo, including the "groceries.py" file).
 Move the common formatter function to a separate file called something like "utils.py" or "decorators.py" or "formatters.py".
 Then import this shared function into all the files that need it.
 NOTE: you may need to add the infamous "init" file to the "app" directory, and you may need to use the infamous "main" conditional in any files being imported from.
-  2. Move any duplicate code into a separate module called something like "alphavantage_service.py".
+  2. Move any duplicate or related financial data fetching code into a separate module called something like "alphavantage_service.py".
 Include data fetching functions that can be tested in isolation, and imported into other files that need the data.

 Optional, Advanced Testing Considerations: